localstack/docs/content/en/tutorials/elb-load-balancing/index.md

     stages:
       - local
 ```

-In the above configuration, `my-service` represents the name of your service.
-Make sure to adjust it to match your project's name.

 To configure Serverless to use the LocalStack plugin specifically for the `local` stage and ensure that your Serverless project only deploys to LocalStack instead of the real AWS Cloud, you need to set the `--stage` flag when using the `serverless deploy` command and specify the flag variable as `local`.